 In 2017, the men's team swept the UAA Indoor and Outdoor Championship team titles.
-The coaching staff received league honors four times with the 2017 indoor and outdoor staffs joining the 2013 UAA Indoor Coaching Staff of the Year and 2012 UAA Outdoor Coaching Staff of the Year honors.
-Stark's primary role is as the pole vault and jumps coach.
+The coaching staff received league honors five times, with 2019's indoor honor and the 2017 indoor and outdoor staffs joining the 2013 UAA Indoor Coaching Staff of the Year and 2012 UAA Outdoor Coaching Staff of the Year honors.
+Stark's primary role is as the pole vault and jumps coach..

 In 2013, Stark improved Mike McDermott's results in the high jump as he cleared a career-best 1.98m on his way to the UAA title at the outdoor championships while McDermott also earned All-UAA honors at the indoor meet in the high jump, pole vault and long jump with a career-best mark of 6.44m.